mgamio/blog/_posts/2020-06-22-big-o-notation-analysis-of-algorithms.markdown

 ## Big O Notation: examples

-**O(1) – Constant**
+**O(1) – Constant Time Complexity**

+The runtime does not change with the size of the input.
 It does not matter if the input contains 1000 or 1 million items, the code always executes in one step.

 ```kotlin
 public void constant(List<string> list, String item) {